bry02g/hw3_layouts/README.md

 <img src="https://github.com/bry02g/hw3_layouts/blob/master/screenshots/question2.png" width="40%">

-## Question 3
+## Question 3: Rows & Columns

 For this question you will need to use the widgets created in question 1 and 2.

 Hint: Lookup [CircleAvatar](https://api.flutter.dev/flutter/material/CircleAvatar-class.html) and [Placeholder](https://api.flutter.dev/flutter/widgets/Placeholder-class.html)

 <img src="https://github.com/bry02g/hw3_layouts/blob/master/screenshots/question3.png" width="40%">

-## Question 4
+## Question 4: ListView

+For this question you will be copying over the widget from question 3 and putting them inside a [ListView](https://api.flutter.dev/flutter/widgets/ListView-class.html) provided.
+Add at least 3 post to the list view.

+Note: For this question the content of each post is up to you.
+Replace the placeholder widget with an image.

 <img src="https://github.com/bry02g/hw3_layouts/blob/master/screenshots/question4.gif" width="40%">